ShawnMcA/Number-Guessing-Game/README.md

 # Number-Guessing-Game
+In the game, a random 4 digit winning number is generated.
- Game: The user guesses at a four digit number for points
+The user submits a 4 digit guess and receives points based on how many digits match.